-Our non-employee directors may benefit from the 2004 Plan as non-employee directors may be eligible to participate in the 2004 Plan and may receive benefits and awards under the 2004 Plan.
-Certain non-employee directors have already received awards under the 2004 Plan that are subject to shareholder approval of the 2004 Plan.
-These awards are described in this Proxy Statement under the caption "NEW PLAN BENEFITS".
-The Board of Directors, in approving the 2004 Plan, may have different and/or conflicting interests than or with the shareholders of the Company.
-In addition, the Board of Directors, management of the Company, and the shareholders affiliated with the Company may have different and/or conflicting interests than or with the shareholders of the Company that are not affiliated with the Company in any capacity other than in their capacity as a shareholder of the Company.
+Our non-employee directors may benefit from the Directors Plan as non-employee directors may be eligible to participate in the Directors Plan and may receive benefits and awards under the Directors Plan.
+Certain non-employee directors have already received awards under the Directors Plan that are subject to shareholder approval of the Directors Plan.
+These awards are described in this Proxy Statement under the caption "New Plan Benefits" in Proposal Two.
+Our employees, including our employee directors, our executive officers and their associates, may have a substantial interest in, and may benefit from, the Employee Plan as such persons may be eligible to participate in the Employee Plan.

+The Board of Directors, in approving the Directors Plan and the Employee Plan, may have different and/or conflicting interests than or with the shareholders of the Company.
+In addition, the Board of Directors, management and employees of the Company, and shareholders affiliated with the Company may have different and/or conflicting interests than or with the shareholders of the Company that are not affiliated with the Company in any capacity other than in their capacity as a shareholder of the Company, including interests arising from ownership of securities of the Company under the Directors Plan or the Employee Plan that are not shared on a pro rata basis by all shareholders of the Company.